inform-us/requirements_specifications/informus/content/iand?_buttons_floorplans.md

 Fluid intake, diet intake and mobilisation achieved metrics should be documented once every 24 hours or until the patient's status changes.
 Fluid intake, diet intake and mobilisation achieved metrics are valid for 24 hours from 00:01 hours each day or until a new entry is made.
-For compliance with documentation to be achieved, a patient must have all three metrics documented within the 24 hour period.
+For compliance with documentation to be achieved, a patient must have all three metrics documented within the 24-hour period.

 **Fluid Intake**

-**IV Ongoing:** Patient is recieving IV fluids
+**IV Ongoing:** Patient is receiving IV fluids

 **IV Discontinued:**  IV fluids have been discontinued